pyranid/pyranid/README.md

   });
 ```

-`TransactionOptions::withReadOnly(true)` maps to JDBC `Connection.setReadOnly(true)` for the physical transaction connection.
+`TransactionOptions::withReadOnly(true)` maps to JDBC [`Connection::setReadOnly(true)`](https://docs.oracle.com/en/java/javase/26/docs/api/java.sql/java/sql/Connection.html#setReadOnly(boolean)) for the physical transaction connection.
 Pyranid restores the connection's original read-only setting before returning it to the pool.
 Read-only behavior is enforced, optimized, routed, or ignored by the JDBC driver and DBMS; Pyranid does not parse SQL to reject writes itself.

 ### Post-Transaction Operations